 Please note – this is a teaching course exclusively for first-year graduate students from the MRC CBU and the University Depts. of Psychology & Psychiatry.
 If you are not in these groups but would like to attend please contact the organiser.

 Note that there is no parking available on site at Chaucer Road.
 Please do not park illegally on the road outside – in particular do not park on the verges or blocking the footpaths.
 Cycle racks are available.

 Details of the Seminar Programme will be updated on this page and any changes in the programme, as well as any other information of interest, will be communicated via e-mail – it is therefore important that you e-mail the seminar administrator to ensure that your name is on the “Camgrads+” mailing list.

 All public talks are publicised on the University talks website, which also contains an archive of older lectures.

-Schedule of Lent term 2017 seminars:
+Schedule of Michaelmas term 2017 seminars: